state-alchemists/zrb/docs/concepts/runner-group-and-task.md

 ### Multiline CLI Command

-You can also put a list of multiline CLI commands into a `cmd` attribute.
+You can also put a list of multiline CLI commands into a `cmd` attribute by passing a list of strings representing the command.

 For example, you can set `DBT_PROFILE` environment before invoking `dbt run`.